-The aquatic flora and fauna occurring in the areas affected by the MGOPD should be described, noting the patterns and distribution in the waterways and any associated wetlands and lacustrine and marine environments.
-The description of the fauna and flora present or likely to be present in the area should include (where appropriate):
+The aquatic plants and animals occurring in the areas affected by the proposal should be described, noting the patterns and distribution in the waterways and any associated wetlands and lacustrine environments.
+The surveys should be conducted, where possible, at the end of the wet season (March/April) when the likelihood of observing rare and threatened species of aquatic biology are highest.
+The description of the plants and animals present or likely to be present in or adjacent to the area should include:

-- fish species, mammals, reptiles, amphibians, crustaceans and aquatic invertebrates occurring in the waterways within the affected area, and/or those in any associated lacustrine environment; - any rare or threatened species and its habitat; - aquatic plants; - aquatic and benthic substrate; and - habitat downstream of the project or potentially impacted due to currents in associated lacustrine and marine environments.
+- fish species, mammals, reptiles, amphibians, crustaceans and aquatic invertebrates occurring in the waterways within the affected area, and/or those in any associated lacustrine and marine environment - any rare or threatened marine species - aquatic plants - aquatic and benthic substrate and stream type including the locations and extent of any permanent and semi-permanent water holes or streams potentially affected by the mine and its operations - habitat downstream of the project or potentially impacted due to currents in associated lacustrine and marine environments - describe the values of the watercourses as habitat for fish and to provide fish passage - · existing barriers to fish movement should be identified - sensitivity of aquatic fauna to changes in habitat, stream flow regimes, water levels and water quality.

-The EIS should provide a description to Order or Family taxonomic rank of the presence and nature of stygofauna occurring in groundwater likely to be affected by the project.
-Sampling and survey methods should follow the best practice guideline which is currently that published by the Western Australian Environmental Protection Authority - Guidance for the Assessment of Environmental Factors No.54 (December 2003) and No. 54a (August 2007).
+The EIS should provide a description to Order or Family taxonomic rank of the presence and nature of stygofauna occurring in the groundwater likely to be affected by the project.
+Sampling and survey methods should follow the best practice guideline which is currently published by the Western Australia Environmental Protection Authority - Guidance for the Assessment of Environmental Factors No.54 (December 2003) and No.54a (August 2007).